 Whether you choose the aesthetic of natural logs or the non-traditional style of interesting shapes and stones, your choice is guaranteed to be a safer, cleaner alternative to traditional wood.
 Now you can kick back, relax, and enjoy your gas fire feature with loved ones!

 Lava rocks for fire pits are a great option to help enhance the ignition efficiency of your gas burning outdoor feature.
-Not only do they exude a rustic and natural look, they also provide a layer of protection between the burner and the flame.
+Not only do they exude a rustic and natural look, but they also provide a layer of protection between the burner and the flame.
 Because lava rock is lightweight and porous, it allows natural gas or heavier propane to flow through and around each piece.
-The gas dispersion creates a more natural looking flame.
+The gas dispersion creates a more natural-looking flame.
 Additionally, the high heat from the gas fire is far less likely to discolor your burner thanks to this incredible fire media!

 So what exactly is lava rock?
-Is it really derived from volcanic stone?
+Is it really derived from a volcanic stone?
 The answer is yes!
 Lava rock is formed from magma as it escapes and flows from a volcano.
-As lava cools and hardens, gas pockets are created in the surface.
+As lava cools and hardens, gas pockets are created on the surface.
 The resulting harvest is lightweight, porous rock!
 Lava rock is different from sedimentary stones such as shale, which has been formed by pressure squeezing it together over millions of years.
-The composition of lava rock makes it is more heat and fire resistant than materials like shale and river rock, which can expand, crack, and explode when under the duress of high temperatures.
+The composition of lava rock makes it is more heat and fire-resistant than materials like shale and river rock, which can expand, crack, and explode when under the duress of high temperatures.